 The Institute’s mission is to develop and evaluate evidence-based practices to empower youth, schools, families, and other stakeholders to promote the healthy, safe, and positive development of youth, with a special emphasis on the middle school years.

-The Clark-Hill Institute for Positive Youth Development includes an interdisciplinary team of faculty from the departments of Epidemiology and Community Health, Psychology, and Special Education and Disability Policy.
-The Institute is housed in the Department of Psychology and is located on the Monroe Park Campus of Virginia Commonwealth University in Richmond, VA.
+The VCU Clark-Hill Institute for Positive Youth Development includes an interdisciplinary team of faculty from the Departments of Epidemiology and Community Health, Psychology, and Special Education and Disability Policy.
+The Institute is housed in the Department of Psychology and is located on the Monroe Park Campus of Virginia Commonwealth University in Richmond, Va.

-Other entities funding research by faculty affiliated with the Clark-Hill Institute include the National Institute of Mental Health, National Institute of Justice, Institute for Education Sciences, Virginia Foundation for Healthy Youth, and the VCU Presidential Research Quest Fund.
+Other entities funding research by faculty affiliated with the VCU Clark-Hill Institute include the National Institute of Mental Health, National Institute of Justice, Institute for Education Sciences, Virginia Foundation for Healthy Youth and the VCU Presidential Research Quest Fund.